fbpx Get ready for the July 15 ACT with Insight! Enroll in our popular July ACT Boot Camp today!

 See Priya's Blog Posts

 Hi, I am Priya.
 I am very glad to be a part of the counseling team at Insight and hope to be working with you soon.
-I have been a native of the Bay Area for the past 31 years and have lived in San Francisco, Berkeley, and Palo Alto.
-My family and friends work […]
+I have been a […]

 Hi, I am Priya.
 I am very glad to be a part of the counseling team at Insight and hope to be working with you soon.